ibm-cloud-docs/dns-svcs/terraform.md

 Before you begin, make sure that you have the [required access](/docs/dns-svcs?topic=dns-svcs-iam) to create and work with {{site.data.keyword.dns_short}} resources.

-1. Follow the [Terraform on {{site.data.keyword.cloud}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in for Terraform.
-The plug-in abstracts the {{site.data.keyword.cloud}} APIs that are used to provision, update, or delete {{site.data.keyword.dns_short}} service instances and resources.
+- Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
-2. Create a Terraform configuration file that is named `main.tf`.
+- Create a Terraform configuration file that is named `main.tf`.
 In this file, you add the configuration to create a {{site.data.keyword.dns_short}} service instance and to assign a user an access policy in Identity and Access Management (IAM) for that instance by using HashiCorp Configuration Language (HCL).
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

+1. Create a {{site.data.keyword.dns_short}} instance by using the `ibm_resource_instance` resource argument in your `main.tf` file.

    The {{site.data.keyword.dns_short}} DNS zone in the following example is named `my-dns-zone` and is created with the instance ID of `p-dns-instance-id`.

    ```terraform
    data "ibm_resource_group" "rg" {